HistoricEngland/H.API/HGRSchemaDocumentation.md

 1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology)

 ## Overview
-Historic Environment Records (sometimes referred to as Sites and Monuments Records) may be held by County Councils, District Councils or Unitary Authorities.
-In each case, the record will cover the whole of the local authority area.
-Selected major historic towns and cities are covered by Urban Archaeological Databases (UADs).
-In many cases, UADs are held as part of, and are accessible via, the local Historic Environment Record.

-Historic England have made available a web service that can be used to submit the UAD information into the Heritage Gatewway through a REStful API.
+Historic England have made available a web service that can be used to submit your Heritage Gateway Records (HGR) into the Heritage Gateway through a REStful API.
 Details can be found here: [https://github.com/ember-technology-ltd/H.API/blob/master/FileUploadDocumentation.md]

-The information submitted through the API must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating the information submitted.
+The information submitted must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating the information submitted.
 This documents is a detailed description of that schema.

 # Heritage Gateway Record (HGR) Schema Documentation
 The Heritage Gateway Record (HGR) schema comprises several attributes, each with specific requirements and characteristics.\